mythril-forge/vanilla-spells/spells/level-4/confusion.md

 ## Description
 This spell assaults and twists creatures' minds, spawning delusions and provoking uncontrolled action.
-Each creature in a 10-foot-radius sphere centered on a point you choose within range must succeed on a Wisdom saving throw when you cast this spell or be affected by it.
+Each creature in a 10-foot-radius sphere centered on a point you choose within range must succeed on a Wisdom Saving Throw when you cast this spell or be affected by it.

 An affected target can't take reactions and must roll a `d10` at the start of each of its turns to determine its behavior for that turn.